-Tip: NSGP has two funding streams: NSGP-State (NSGP-S) and NSGP-Urban Area (NSGP-UA).
-Identify and apply for the correct funding stream, which based on the physical geographical location/address of the facility and whether it is within a high-risk urban area.
-A full list of eligible high-risk urban areas is in the NSGP NOFO.
+Tip: NSGP-NSS has two funding streams: NSGP-NSS-State (NSGP-NSS-S) and NSGP-NSS-Urban Area (NSGP-NSS-UA).
+Subapplicants should identify and apply for the correct funding stream, which is based on the physical geographical location/address of the facility and whether it is within a high-risk urban area.
+A full list of eligible high-risk urban areas is in the NSGP-NSS NOFO.
 The list of urban areas can change annually, and the final list of eligible urban areas is included in the NOFO for the corresponding fiscal year.
-Contact your SAA for questions about the appropriate funding stream based on your organization's location; note that traditional city limits do not always equate to the designated Urban Area's footprint.
+Contact your SAA for questions about the appropriate funding stream based on your organization's location.
+Note that traditional city limits do not always equate to the designated Urban Area's footprint.
 Applications submitted to the incorrect funding stream will not be considered.